On the Prediction Performance of the Lasso

 For the first case, the case of mutually orthogonal covariates, this question has been thoroughly studied~\cite{BRT,BTW07,Zhang09,VandeGeerConditionLasso09,Wainwright09,Cai2010,JudNem11b}.
-For the second case, the case of collinear covariates, this question has received much less attention and is therefore one of our main topics, and we give answers in Corollary~\ref{cor:slow} and Proposition~\ref{prop:4.1}.
+For the second case, the case of collinear covariates, this question has received much less attention.
+Therefore, this question is one of our main topics, and we give answers in Corollary~\ref{cor:slow} and Proposition~\ref{prop:4.1}.

 \item We finally show that our new Lasso prediction guarantees also lead to optimal guarantees for prediction with total variation penalties.
 Total variation penalties can enforce similarities between neighboring pixels or between values of signals and are therefore popular for image denoising and signal processing.
 However, the known theoretical results for prediction with total variation penalties are fragmentary.
 Using completely new probabilistic approaches, we relate prediction with total variation penalties with our prediction bounds for the Lasso.
 This allows us to state in Propositions~\ref{prop:3.2}, \ref{prop:4.2}, and~\ref{prop:4.3} and in Equation~\eqref{eq:riskTV1} near-optimal guarantees for prediction with total variation penalties for a large variety of settings.